What is a Primary Refresh Token?

 The following Windows components play a key role in requesting and using a PRT:

-- Cloud Authentication Provider (CloudAP): CloudAP is the modern authentication provider for Windows sign in, that verifies users logging to a Windows 10 device.
+- Cloud Authentication Provider (CloudAP): CloudAP is the modern authentication provider for Windows sign in, that verifies users logging to a Windows 10 or newer device.
 CloudAP provides a plugin framework that identity providers can build on to enable authentication to Windows using that identity provider’s credentials.

 - Azure AD CloudAP plugin: An Azure AD specific plugin built on the CloudAP framework, that verifies user credentials with Azure AD during Windows sign in.